bigb-bbo/bigb-planer-project/readme.md

 - use DTOs for data exchange together with mapper to map domain objects to and from DTOs
 - OpenAPI/Swagger UI for interactive API documentation

-## Architektur-Migration: Von OpenLiberty zu Quarkus
+## Architecture Migration: From OpenLiberty to Quarkus

-Das Projekt wurde von OpenLiberty auf **Quarkus** migriert.
-Quarkus ist ein modernes Java Framework, das:
+The project was migrated from OpenLiberty to **Quarkus**.
+Quarkus is a modern Java framework that:
-- Schnellere Startup-Zeiten bietet
+- Offers faster startup times
-- Niedrigere Memory-Nutzung hat
+- Has lower memory usage
-- Native Image Compilation ermöglicht
+- Enables native image compilation
-- Hot-Reload im Development Mode unterstützt
+- Supports hot-reload in development mode

 ## Server starten